normansolutions/normansolutions.github.io/content/Power Automate to populate a blood pressure spreadsheet - using an email subject field.md

 {{< /rawhtml >}}

-6. I then create an appropriate localised calculation for the current time.
+6. I then create an appropriate calculation for the current time (localised).

 {{< rawhtml >}}
 <img